prof-rossetti/southernct-csc-443-201701/projects/crud-application/checkpoints/app-generation/checkpoint.md

 npm install
 ````

-If you are using version control, remember to add `node_modules/` directory to your `.gitignore` file.
+If you are using version control, remember to add a `node_modules/` line to your `.gitignore` file.

 ### Run a Local Web Server